stefanhans/go-present/README.md

 # go-present

-Repository for Go Slides and Articles
+Repository for slides and articles about Go

 ## Slides